fo-momoh/my_favorite_band/README.md

 # MUSICON

-This project allows the user to store in a personal profile favorite bands, it is a Full CRUD app.
+<p>This project allows the user to store in a personal profile favorite bands, it is a Full CRUD app.</p>
-It also has LOGIN and REGISTRATION with REGEX hashing the users passwords.
+<p>It also has LOGIN and REGISTRATION with REGEX hashing the users passwords.</p>
-You can create, save, edit and delete Bands.
+<p>You can create, save, edit and delete Bands.</p>

 ## Features